31i73/atom-dbg/README.md

 ## Commands:

-`dbg:custom-debug` - Opens the debug configuration panel
-`dbg:select-config` - Opens select list with debug configuration from .atom-debug files, starts debug session when a configuration is selected
-`dbg:debug` - Begins a new debug session, continues a paused, or opens the config panel if no settings present
+`dbg:debug` - Begins a new debug session, or continues an existing
-`dbg:continue` - Continue
+`dbg:continue` - Continues a paused, active debug session
 `dbg:pause` - Pause
-`dbg:pause-continue` - Toggle pause/continue
+`dbg:pause-continue` - Toggle pause/continue (or begin anew if none active)
 `dbg:step-over` - Step over the current line of code
 `dbg:step-in` - Step into the current procedure
 `dbg:step-out` - Complete and step out of the current procedure
 `dbg:stop` - Stop debugging
 `dbg:toggle-breakpoint` - Toggle a breakpoint on the currently active line
 `dbg:clear-breakpoints` - Clear all breakpoints

+`dbg:custom-debug` - Opens the debug configuration panel
+`dbg:select-config` - Opens the select list for choosing a saved debug configuration (.atom-dbg files)

-## Advanced Debug Configurations
+## Debug Configuration Files:

-If you need access to more options than are available in the configuration panel or you want to save different debug configurations for easy use, you can create custom configuration files in the root directory of your project.
+If you need access to more options than are available in the config panel or you want to save different debug configs for easy use, you can click the save button from the debug config panel or create/amend a config file in the root directory of your project directory.

-Supported Formats:
- * JSON `.atom-debug.json`
- * CSON `.atom-debug.cson`
+**Supported files/formats:**
+ `.atom-dbg.json` - Config file in JSON format
+ `.atom-dbg.cson` - Config file in CSON format

-Example:
+### Example:

-This cson example creates debug configuration `client` and `sever` which can then be started with the `dbg:select-config` command.
-Refer to specific backend documentation for complete list of supported options.
+This cson example creates debug configurations `client` and `server`, which can then be selected by starting a new debug session, or with the `dbg:select-config` command:

 ```
 client:
 	debugger: 'dbg-gdb'